stanleyxu2005/dashing-deps/README.md

 # dashing-deps

-Dependencies and recommendations for dashing project
+Pre-build resources and libraries for project Dashing.